MsZHHS/MZCSTA2024TeachWGit/README.md

-# Lesson Plan Template
+# Editted for CSTA 2024
-This file serves as the primary lesson plan document for the repository.
+This is updated as part of an exercise.

 ## Template Description
 [Click here for more information about what this template repository contains.](TemplateDescription.md)